hcholab/sfkit/docs/source/tutorial.rst

     If you are deciding what Virtual Machine (VM) size to use, we generally recommend using the *e2-highmem-16* (16 vCPUs, 128 GB memory) with at least a *100GB boot disk* as a reasonable default for this kind of analysis.
-    This size has worked well for us on datasets with <30,000 samples and <700,000 SNPs for SFGWAS.
+    This size has worked well for us on datasets with <30,000 samples and <700,000 SNPs for SF-GWAS.
     If you are running a larger dataset, you may need to increase the size of the VM.
     On a dataset with ~10 million SNPs, we have used the larger *n2-highmem-64* or *n2-highmem-128* with a 500GB disk.
 If you are running a smaller dataset, you may be able to use a smaller machine.